Skip to Main Content

 Mission Statement

-The Earlham Friends Collection and College Archives supports the mission of the college and School of Religion by maintaining one of the world’s foremost collections of materials relating to the Religious Society of Friends.
-It makes these materials available to Earlham students and faculty in a variety of programs and disciplines and to researchers from around the world.
-The Archive also collects materials related to college history.
+The Earlham Friends Collection and College Archives supports the mission of Earlham College and its graduate programs by maintaining the College Archives and one of the world’s foremost collections of materials relating to the Religious Society of Friends.
+It makes these materials available to Earlham students and employees in a variety of programs and disciplines and to researchers from around the world.

 Collection Policy

-The collection policy is to maintain a comprehensive collection of published Quaker materials; to collect materials relating to the history of the college and school of religion; and to collect manuscripts relating to the history of Friends in the Midwest as well as manuscripts relating to the history of the Whitewater Valley in eastern Indiana.
+The collection policy is to collect materials relating to the history of the Earlham College and its graduate programs; to maintain a comprehensive collection of published Quaker materials; to collect manuscripts relating to the history of Friends in the Midwest as well as manuscripts relating to the history of the Whitewater Valley in eastern Indiana; and to selectively collect rare books and leaves in a variety of genres that are useful teaching tools for undergraduate students.
+Examples include medieval manuscripts, early printed works, signed first editions.

 Published Materials